PRPLTM/PRPLTM.github.io/content/posts/abusing-internet-calendaring-and-scheduling-ical.md

 ## The Basics

 The research below was conducted by Eric Gonzalez [@elbori](https://twitter.com/elbori) and Dan Lussier [@dansec_](https://twitter.com/dansec_) with a special shout out to Sam Ferguson (@??).
-All content is for educational purposes for a less commonly utilized persistent phishing mechanism that allows bypassing of email gateway providers.
-The focus of this article is abusing iCal files (.ics extension) within Outlook.
+All content is for educational purposes and focuses on all aspects (investigation, weaponizing, detection & mitigation).
+The focus of this article is about abusing iCal files (.ics extension) within Outlook.

 ### What is iCal?

-iCal `ics` are files that are created when setting up "internet feed" based calendar events.
+iCal `ics` are files that are created when setting up internet feed-based calendar events.
 They allow for great convenience for common scenarios like sporting events where times and details may change frequently, without the end-user needing to perform any action.

-The iCal RFC provides documentation around what the files can be used for, and what they can't, make sure to check out [RFC5545](https://datatracker.ietf.org/doc/html/rfc5545) to get an understanding of how iCal files can be constructed (hint: they're txt files).
+The iCal RFC provides documentation around what the files can be used for, make sure to check out [RFC5545](https://datatracker.ietf.org/doc/html/rfc5545) to get an understanding of how iCal files can be constructed (hint: they're text files).

-What makes these files interesting from a threat actor perspective is once a user imports this calendar it can be modified at-will by an attacker to change its contents, and as long as the threat actor does not make it look too suspicious, they'll have a persistent method to push potentially malicious content to a user and have it pop Outlook notifications so the user reviews the calendar event.
+What makes these files interesting from a threat actor perspective is once a user imports this calendar it can be modified at-will by an attacker to change its contents, and as long as the threat actor does not make it look too suspicious, they'll have a persistent method to push potentially malicious content to a user and have it pop Outlook reminders so the user checks the calendar event regularly.

 ### This isn't new

-Before publishing this article we researched around and did find that threat actors have been abusing iCal functionality for the last few years in a similar way, the biggest difference is how we present the abuse & persistent way to continue to have a hook into a users environment.
+Before publishing this article we looked around and did find that threat actors have been abusing iCal functionality for the last few years in a similar way (and in 2008 [CVE-2008-1035](https://www.cvedetails.com/cve/CVE-2008-1035/)).
+The difference between these methods is how we present the abuse & potential persistent way to continue to have a hook into a users environment via a calendar event.

-For reference check out the articles below on how other threat actors are abusing iCal
+For reference check out the articles below on how other threat actors are abusing iCal.

 [iPhone Calendar Spam Attacks](https://blog.malwarebytes.com/malwarebytes-news/2021/05/iphone-calendar-spam-attacks-on-the-rise/)